wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.1.20130306 =
+Security fixes in this release, please make sure you update your copy

 = 2.1.20130228 =
 Bug Fix for O-Town lens